vmware-tanzu/velero/site/docs/main/csi.md

 Instead, Velero uses a collection of BackupItemAction plugins that act first against PersistentVolumeClaims.

-When this BackupItemAction sees PersistentVolumeClaims pointing to a PersistentVolume backed by a CSI driver, it will create a CSI VolumeSnapshot object with the PersistentVolumeClaim as a source.
+When this BackupItemAction sees PersistentVolumeClaims pointing to a PersistentVolume backed by a CSI driver, it will choose the VolumeSnapshotClass with the same driver name that has the `velero.io/csi-volumesnapshot-class` label to create a CSI VolumeSnapshot object with the PersistentVolumeClaim as a source.
 This VolumeSnapshot object resides in the same namespace as the PersistentVolumeClaim that was used as a source.

 From there, the CSI external-snapshotter controller will see the VolumeSnapshot and create a VolumeSnapshotContent object, a cluster-scoped resource that will point to the actual, disk-based snapshot in the storage system.